1155 14th St., NW

 Wheelchair Accessible: Yes

 Price Range: Expensive

 Singapore slaw; robust hot-and-sour soup; sashimi of scallop, yellowtail, mackerel, and fatty tuna; Brick Roll of spicy lobster, barbecue eel, and scallop; duck with lotus pancakes; crispy garlic chicken, a fine-dining take on the stir-fry classic; black

 Singapore Slaw; chickpea-onion fritters; hot-and-sour soup; garlic chicken; skirt steak; roasted salmon; cherry mojito.

-Open Monday through Friday for breakfast, lunch, and dinner, Saturday for breakfast and dinner, Sunday for breakfast.
+Open Monday through Friday for breakfast, lunch, and dinner, Saturday and Sunday for breakfast and dinner.
 Expensive.